Wessex Independent Midwives Logo

 Research done in Southampton shows that over 10% of babies are born with tongue tie.
 Typical signs of a tongue tie are:

-• Sore nipples, despite good latch and positioning technique, mishapen nipples following a feed
+• Sore nipples, despite good latch and positioning technique, misshapen or blanched nipples following a feed

 • Unable to sustain latch – coming on and off during the feed